DCS-training/MachineLearning/README.md

 Hello Everyone!
 This is the Readme File for the Introduction to Machine Learning with Python 2022-23 Course.

-This workshop focused on how to start working with Python and notebooks and getting familiar with the interface and commands.

 The material in this repo was developed and curated by Bhargavi Ganesh.

 ## What you are going to find in this repo